MicrosoftDocs/playfab-docs/playfab-docs/api-references/index.md

 ### Event Model Definitions

 The [PlayStream Event Model reference](events/index.md) contains the models of the automatically generated PlayStream event types.
-Each event type has a set of properties that are included as part of event's data wherever it is sent.
+Each event type has a set of properties that are included as part of event's data wherever it's sent.